weakness100/internship2019/subjects/INT04.md

  Transactions can be made only using valid cards.

- The application should implement the following method:
+ The application should implement the following method for Java:

     public Map<Card, Cost> getCardsCost() {
         // TODO: add your code here
     }

+ And the following method for .NET:

+     public Dictionary<Card, Cost> GetCardsCost() {
+         // TODO: add your code here
+     }

  Where Cost should contain the above mentioned amounts (tva, fee).

 **Note:**

 1. *All dates are in the same timezone.*
 2. *Only specified constraints are to be taken in consideration.*
-3. *The application should work for any set of similar input*
+3. *The application should work for any set of similar input.*
+4. *Processing time is negligible for transferring and withdrawing the money*